 But there's more than the dedication of the faculty that makes a PHC education so distinctive.
 It's our commitment to a time-honored and effective approach to educating and training leaders, an approach that combines the classical liberal arts with practical, real-world experience.

 In your first two years as a PHC student, you'll sharpen your reasoning, writing, and speaking skills by focusing on our core curriculum.
 You'll study logic, rhetoric, theology, philosophy, history, constitutional law, language, literature, economics, mathematics, science, and more.

-Then, whether you choose to major in Government (American Politics and Policy, International Politics and Policy, or Political Theory), Strategic Intelligence in National Security, Economics & Business Analytics, Journalism, History, Literature, or Classical Liberal Arts, you'll put that knowledge to work as you undertake practical professional training in your field.
+Then, whether you choose to major in Government (American Politics and Policy, International Politics and Policy, Political Philosophy, or Political Theory), Strategic Intelligence in National Security, Economics & Business Analytics, Journalism, History, Literature, or Classical Liberal Arts, you'll put that knowledge to work as you undertake practical professional training in your field.

 For those interested in the environment, environmental policy, pre-med, or teaching science, take a closer look at PHC's Environmental Science and Stewardship program.